Legal

 D. Payment & Transaction Data

-Because Bloodwork.org offers one-time purchases and auto-renewing subscriptions, we collect:
+Because Bloodwork.app offers one-time purchases and auto-renewing subscriptions, we collect:

 • Transaction details